Severe Weather Awareness Day 2014

-As a result, Nashville Chapter of the National Weather Association (Alpha Psi Chapter), has partnered with the Nashville National Weather Service office to host the 2nd Annual Severe Weather Awareness Day in hopes of providing new and exciting insight into the many facets of meteorology.
+As a result, the Middle Tennessee Chapter of the National Weather Association (Alpha Psi Chapter), has partnered with the Nashville National Weather Service office to host the 3rd Annual Severe Weather Awareness Day in hopes of providing new and exciting insight into the many facets of meteorology.
 What are some of the things that meteorologists look at to determine if a threat is imminent?
 What variables do they consider to determine if severe weather is likely?
 What do those variables mean?
 When they say, “steep low-level lapse rates coupled with surface CAPE values greater than 2000 j/kg and 50 knots of 0-6 km bulk shear,” what does that mean exactly?
-These are questions that we, as the public, ask frequently and we think it’s time we explained all of that mumbo jumbo to you.
+These are questions that we, as the public, ask frequently and we think it’s time all of that mumbo jumbo was explained.

-The Advanced Storm Spotter Training will be one of the many presentations provided which will consist of the same topics as traditional Spotter Trainings such as safe spotting techniques, identification of key cloud formations, and NWS product information, but they will take it a step further.
-The advanced training will also include explanation of some key severe weather variables such as CAPE, LI, and other severe weather indicators, basic radar theory, and unique differences in severe weather potential associated with varying storm types such as supercells and quazi-linear convective systems (QLCS).
+The Advanced Storm Spotter Training will be one of the many presentations provided which will consist of the same topics as traditional spotter trainings in the past such as safe spotting techniques, identification of key cloud formations, and NWS product information, but will be taken a step further.
+The advanced training will also include explanation of some key severe weather variables such as CAPE, LI, and other severe weather indicators, radar theory, and unique differences in severe weather potential associated with varying storm types such as supercells and quazi-linear convective systems (QLCS).